M G G Z W EW DC +- VSC VSCVSC +- SSC DC DC

 Circular decorative background shape

-About the application
+About the software

 Free & Open-Source

 Completely free to use when deployed locally.
 Built by passionate power engineers and developers, Electrisim democratizes access to professional-grade power system analysis tools for everyone.
+Learn more about our mission.

 Tried and tested solution

 The calculation algorithms are based on Pandapower and OpenDSS (beta), which proved to give the same results as other renowned power system analysis software.
-The Electrisim application is tested by numerous scenarios to verify the proper results.
+The Electrisim software is tested by numerous scenarios to verify the proper results.

 Secure

 Security provided by the top-tier Google Cloud solution.
-The security mechanisms are based on the highest standards: ISO 27001, ISO 22301, ISO 27017, ISO 27018 oraz CSA STAR
+The security mechanisms are based on the highest standards: ISO 27001, ISO 22301, ISO 27017, ISO 27018 and CSA STAR.

 Easy to use